 (The matching leafy serverware was a splurge from Anthropologie.
 Shhhh.)

-When a special dinner occasion finally arose, I proudly set the table with my eye-catching wares, only to have my husband look up from the kitchen stove to say (in front of the guests), "Awww!
+When a special dinner occasion finally arose, I proudly set the table with my eye-catching wares, only to have my husband say (in front of the guests), "Awww!
 We're not eating with THOSE things are we?
 They're weird!"
 (Way to host a dinner Dan!)

-Nonplussed, I continued to place the stunning twiglery around each place setting and gently admonished him in my best Martha Stewart-style voice.
+Nonplussed, I gently admonished him in my best Martha Stewart-style voice.
 "I know that the stems are thin but, like chopsticks, they'll make for a slower-paced, more considered dining experience.
 You'll get used to them."

 He didn't.
-And said so many times during dinner.
-He constantly complained that the "stupid sticks" weren't balanced properly and that they rolled around between his fingers, making it difficult to insert food into his inconsiderate pie-hole.
+And said so many times during dinner, constantly complaining that the "stupid sticks" weren't balanced properly and that they rolled around between his fingers, making it difficult to insert food into his inconsiderate pie-hole.
 I mean mouth.
-A couple of the other guests agreed with him because that's because two of the guests were my sons, who are equally opinionated in regards to my eccentric tastes.
-I had to admit that the delightful cutlery did pose a bit of a challenge when it came to spearing and balancing food for the journey from plate to tongue.
+A couple of the other guests agreed with him because two of the guests were my sons, who are equally opinionated regarding my FanZfied tastes.
+I had to admit that the delightful cutlery did pose a bit of a challenge when it came to spearing and balancing food for the journey from plate to palate.
 But STILL!
 It was sooo PRETTY!
 But when I made that argument, my sons rolled their eyes and my husband made the decree, "We are NEVER eating with these stupid twig things again!"

 Weeks later, my chef-y husband was listening to a radio interview which was, of all things, about cutlery.
-In the midst of the interview, the know-nothing interviewee began to discuss the myriad of flatware design choices, specifically mentioning "there's even flatware shaped like twigs, which no one would ever buy".
+During the interview, the know-nothing guest began to discuss the myriad of flatware design choices, specifically mentioning "there's even flatware shaped like twigs, which no one would ever buy".
 Or something along those lines.

-Dan used the interview as ammunition against my twigware, but I retaliated by brandishing a hoity-toity magazine (written for people with good taste) with an article on setting a table.
+Dan used the interview as ammunition against my twigware, but I retaliated by brandishing a hoity-toity magazine article (written for people with good taste) about setting a table.
 It specifically featured twiggy flatware (probably Michael Aram's and not Pier One's) as one of the most beautiful and elegant choices for table settings.

 We were at an impasse.

-Unfortunately, Dan got the last laugh and upper hand during a vacation because I bought tickets to see the Royal Shakespeare Company perform Titus Andronicus.
+Unfortunately, Dan got the last laugh during a vacation in the Cotswolds because I made the mistake of purchasing tickets for the Royal Shakespeare Company’s Titus Andronicus.
 If you are familiar with Shakespeare's bloodiest tragedy, then you will understand why Dan now quotes this "special scene" when he speaks of my beloved cutlery:

 Speak, gentle niece, what stern ungentle hands Have lopp'd and hew'd and made thy body bare Of her two branches, those sweet ornaments, Whose circling shadows kings have sought to sleep in . . .